 - Spyware, predators, bullies, and spammers gain access to kids through cell phones.
 Younger children and less savvy kids may not be aware of such dangers.
-Kids need to be taught about communicating/interacting appropriately online and on their cell phone.
+Kids need to be taught about communicating/interacting appropriately online and on their cell phones.
 "Don't talk to strangers" is still a valid rule.

 - Kids may also download unwanted programs, apps, and so forth